Dhiraj Seth: Early life and education

-General Seth is an alumnus of the National Defence Academy, Khadakwasla, and of the Indian Military Academy, Dehradun.
-He is also an alumnus of the Defence Services Staff College, where he was recognised as the best all-round student in his course; in 2006, he attended the prestigious Defence Services Command and General Staff Course at the French Collège interarmées de Défense.
+He is an alumnus of the National Defence Academy, Khadakwasla and the Indian Military Academy, Dehradun.
+He is also an alumnus of the Defence Services Staff College, Wellington, the Army War College, Mhow and the National Defence College, New Delhi.
+Later, he attended the General Staff Course at the French Collège interarmées de Défense and International Defense Acquisition Management Course at the Naval Postgraduate School, USA.

-The general is also a graduate of the Higher Command Course at the Army War College, Mhow, and of the National Defence College at New Delhi.
-Additionally, he qualified in the International Defense Acquisition Management Course of the Naval Postgraduate School in the United States.
+In DSSC, he was adjudged as the best all-round student of his course in 2006.
+He was also awarded the ‘Silver Centurion’ in the Young Officers Course and stood first in order of merit in several courses attended by him, including the Junior Command Course.

 Military career

-The general officer was commissioned into the 2nd Lancers (Gardner's Horse) on 20 December 1986 from the Indian Military Academy.
-He was awarded the ‘Silver Centurion’ in the Young Officers Course, he stood first in the order of merit in several courses he attended, including the Junior Command Course.
-He has commanded the Skinner's Horse, 98 Armoured Brigade and was General Officer Commanding (GOC) of a Rashtriya Rifles force in Jammu & Kashmir.
-He has served as brigade major of an independent armoured brigade, as Assistant Military Secretary in the Military Secretary Branch and as Brigadier General Staff (Operations) of the South Western Command.
-Gen Seth also served as an instructor and assistant adjutant at the National Defence Academy (NDA), and as an instructor at the School of Armoured Warfare, Ahmednagar.
-In 1995–1996, he served with the United Nations Angola Verification Mission III as operations officer.
+The general was commissioned into the 2nd Lancers (Gardner's Horse) on 20 December 1986 from the Indian Military Academy.
+In a career spanning over three decades, he has undertaken numerous command, staff and instructional appointments.
+He has commanded the Skinner's Horse, 98 Armoured Brigade and was General Officer Commanding of Uniform force in Jammu & Kashmir.
+He has served as brigade major of an independent Armoured brigade, as the Assistant Military Secretary in the Military Secretary's Branch, as Brigadier General Staff (Operations) at the South Western Command, as brigadier perspective plans with the Strategic Planning Directorate and as the Additional Director General Weapons and Equipment.
+He also served with the United Nations Angola Verification Mission III as an operations officer from 1995-1996.
+He has done instructional tenures as an instructor and assistant adjutant at the National Defence Academy (NDA), and as an instructor at the School of Armoured Warfare, Ahmednagar.

-He served as Director General (Discipline, Ceremonial and Welfare) at Integrated Headquarters of Ministry of Defence (Army) in New Delhi before assuming the appointment of General Officer Commanding of XXI Corps on 31 July 2021.
-He was subsequently appointed General Officer Commanding Delhi Area in August 2022.
+After being promoted to the rank of Lieutenant General, he assumed the appointment of Director General (Discipline, Ceremonial and Welfare) at Army Headquarters, New Delhi.
+On 31 July 2021, he took over as the General Officer Commanding, XXI Corps.
+He was subsequently appointed General Officer Commanding, Delhi Area in August 2022.

-On 1 November 2023, Lieutenant General Dhiraj Seth took over as the General Officer Commanding-in-Chief South Western Command succeeding Lieutenant General B. S. Raju who superannuated on 31 October 2023.
-On 1 July 2024, Lieutenant General Dhiraj Seth took over as the General Officer Commanding-in-Chief Southern Command succeeding Lieutenant General Ajai Kumar Singh who superannuated on 30 June 2024 after four decades of service to the nation.
+On 1 November 2023, Lieutenant General Dhiraj Seth took over as the General Officer Commanding-in-Chief, South Western Command succeeding Lieutenant General B. S. Raju who superannuated on 31 October 2023.
+On 1 July 2024, he took over as the General Officer Commanding-in-Chief, Southern Command succeeding Lieutenant General Ajai Kumar Singh.
+He relinquished the command on 31 March 2026.

+On 1 April 2026, Lieutenant General Seth took over the appointment of Vice Chief of the Army Staff succeeding Lieutenant General Pushpendra Pal Singh who moved to Western Command as an Army Commander.